Galion, Ohio: Transportation

 The Erie Railroad also ran through Galion and established large rail yards here, making the city an important rail center.
 In April, 1851 the Cleveland Columbus and Cincinnati Railroad, later known as the "Big Four" and eventually the New York Central, began operating regular service between Columbus and Cleveland, stopping at Galion along the way.
 Prior to the end of the 19th century, Galion became a division headquarters for the line.

 Galion once boasted two large railroad depots.
 The Big Four Depot at 127 Washington Street served passenger trains until 1971.
 The Erie Depot on South Market Street, served until 1970 and the 1891 structure was demolished later that year.
 With the move of the Erie yards to Marion in the 1910s, the railroads declined, although the city remained a passenger rail center into the 1960s.
 The Big Four Depot was abandoned; however, it has since been acquired by the City of Galion and is undergoing a slow but thorough restoration.

 Galion, Ohio, 1891.
 Shows the original North Central railyard and roundhouse.

 From 1915 to 1923, Galion was on the original route of the Lincoln Highway, America's first coast-to-coast route.
 In later years, however, the northern route was improved and became US 30 North, although until approximately 1970 the route through Galion was designated as US 30 South.
 The new, four-lane US 30 opened in 2005, and passes just north of town, giving the community excellent transportation access.

 State routes in Galion include 309, which connects Marion to the southwest with Ontario to the east; 598, which originates in Galion and stretches northward; 19, which heads westward toward the county seat and also south toward Williamsport; 61, which goes south towards Morrow and Delaware Counties and north to Lake Erie, and 97, which goes east through Lexington.

+The Galion Municipal Airport is located 3 nmi northeast of Galion's central business district.